BenchPressesBooks/SNAP-Automata/README.md

 ### Architecture

 Server Infrastructure:
 Centos7 minimal install details
 - Only access in or out of IoT VLAN, only on one port
 - Remote syslogging to Splunk for diagnostics and historical device usage
 - NTP from core switch

 Above server virtualized using ESXI (Minimal specs due to nature of device)
 - i7 Processor
 - Gigabit ethernet connnection
 - 2GB RAM
 - 15GB disk space

 Network Infrastructure:
 - IoT VLAN isolates all devices, available via wireless and wired networks
 - Firewall configured to block all inbound, outbound, and cross-device communication
 - Only communication allowed directly through MQTT broker

 Software Infrastructure:
-	Mobile
 - MQTT Dash for Android
 - IoT endpoints using MQTT library for control and
+- HomeAssistant as automation and interface
+- Mosquitto as MWTT broker

 ## Automation